nerc-project/nerc-docs/docs/get-started/allocation/manage-users-to-a-project.md

 ![Add/Remove Users from Project](images/coldfront-add-remove-users.png)

-Once we click on the "Add Users" button, it will shows the following search interface:
+Once we click on the "Add Users" button, it will show us the following search interface:

 ![User Search Interface](images/coldfront-user-search.png)